 Calling all puppy lovers!
 I’m not sure there is a cuter or more creative theme for celebrating a 3 year old’s birthday than a puppy party!
-Designed by Jessica, of Jessica Kettle Photography, to celebrate her puppy-loving son Max, this boy’s birthday party is unique and fresh and full of so many simple, budget-friendly DIY ideas.
+To celebrate her puppy-loving son Max, this boy’s birthday party is unique and fresh and full of so many simple, budget-friendly DIY ideas.

 And guess what?
 You don’t even have to have any real puppies to throw a puppy party like this one.
 Keep your eyes peeled for a great homemade birthday cake idea, darling do-it-yourself party favors, and creative party activities and handmade birthday party decorations.